top of page

 Source: geostat.ge

-Recent data reveals the United Kingdom as the frontrunner in foreign direct investment (FDI) into Georgia in 2023.
+Recent data highlights the United Kingdom as the leading contributor of foreign direct investment (FDI) into Georgia in 2023.
+The UK's significant investment underscores Georgia's potential for vibrant partnerships and innovative growth within its business ecosystem.

-The UK is followed by other nations contributing to Georgia's economic growth, including the Netherlands, Turkey, the United States, Russia, Malta, Azerbaijan, China, Japan, and Kazakhstan.
+Following the UK, other top contributors to Georgia's economic development include the Netherlands, Turkey, the United States, Russia, Malta, Azerbaijan, China, Japan, and Kazakhstan.

 Foreign direct investment by the economic sector